shnarazk/advent-of-code/uiua/README.md

 cbqn pi.bqn  4.46s user 0.01s system 99% cpu 4.484 total
 ```

-about 10 times slower than CBQN.
+So the implementation is about 10 times slower than CBQN.

+Slow and too young but with Rust-y environment + nix-y execution/development environment.
+That's nice!

 ## Helix configuration